alwaysuneven/alwaysuneven.github.io/samba_na_faixa/Index.md

 In this project the Brazilian bar culture joins the great Melbournian brewery culture.
 In others words: a foreigner celebration hosted by the Foreigner Brewery.
 What a great match!

-'Na faixa’ is a slang that in Brazilian Portuguese and means it is a 'free entry’ gig.
+'Na faixa’ is a slang that in Brazilian Portuguese means its 'for free’ or 'free entry‘.

 'Roda de Samba' is a samba jam session that commonly happens in bars all around Brazil.
 This a special time for the sambistas, who get together to play samba and enjoy life.
 The samba culture is loved and celebrated around the world not only for Brazilians.
 Samba became a worldwide community!